What Plan Generation Does

 Spec-Based Cases (Fallback for Unexplored Features)

 When Feature Exploration couldn’t reach a feature — paywall, login failure, transient error — plan generation still produces a plan for it, but derived from your description and any extra context, not from a real walk.
 These cases are flagged with a Spec-based badge.
-Spec-based cases are best-effort:
+Spec-based cases are best-effort:- They might be wrong about specific selectors or button labels (no observed flow to ground them)

-• They might miss flows you actually have (only what you described made it into the plan)
+- They might miss flows you actually have (only what you described made it into the plan)

-• They still run.
+- They still run.
 Generation produces real Playwright code; selectors are resolved against the live DOM at run time.

 When the Plan Looks Wrong